googleapis/python-bigquery-sqlalchemy/tests/sqlalchemy_dialect_compliance/README.rst

 ==================================

-SQLAlchemy provides reusable tests that test that SQLAlchemy dialects work prooerly.
+SQLAlchemy provides reusable tests that test that SQLAlchemy dialects work properly.
 This directory applies these tests to the BigQuery SQLAlchemy dialect.

 These are "system" tests, meaning that they run against a real